hopejimmy/VEXScouting/README.md

 - Ensure backend is running on port 3000
 - Check `http://localhost:3000/api/health` for backend status
 - Verify no CORS issues in browser console
-- Make sure your RobotEvents API key is correctly configured
+- Make sure your RobotEvents API token is correctly configured
+- Check JWT token is being sent in Authorization header

 ## 🤝 Contributing